Chintalapudi, Eluru district: Demographics

 Chintalapudi is located in Eluru district, Andhra Pradesh.
-It has population of 25952 of which 12438 are males while 13514 are females as per Population Census 2011.
+It has population of 35242 of which 12438 are males while 13514 are females as per Population Census 2011.
 In Chintalapudi village population of children with age 0-6 is 2652.
 Average Sex Ratio of Chintalapudi village is 1087 which is higher than Andhra Pradesh state average of 993.
 Child Sex Ratio for the Chintalapudi as per census is 997, higher than Andhra Pradesh average of 939.
 Chintalapudi village has higher literacy rate compared to Andhra Pradesh.
 In 2011, its literacy rate was 78.08% compared to 67.02% of Andhra Pradesh.

 Transport

 Eluru is the nearest city to Chintalapudi at a distance of 47 km.
-APSRTC runs busses from Eluru, Jangareddygudem and Sattupalli to bus station at Chintalapudi.
+APSRTC runs busses from Eluru, Jangareddygudem, Nuzivid and Sattupalli to bus station at Chintalapudi.